 Drinking too much alcohol is associated with:

-If a woman drinks alcohol when she is pregnant, the unborn child may be affected by foetal alcohol spectrum disorder (FASD), the term used to describe the physical, behavioural, and learning problems caused by alcohol damage to the brain and other parts of the body of the unborn baby .
-The 2008 NATSISS found that 80% of mothers of Indigenous children 0-3 years did not drink during pregnancy, and 16% drank less alcohol .
-Only 3.3% drank the same amount or more alcohol during pregnancy .
+If a woman drinks alcohol when she is pregnant, the unborn child may be affected by fetal alcohol spectrum disorder (FASD), the term used to describe the physical, behavioural, and learning problems caused by alcohol damage to the brain and other parts of the body of the unborn baby .
+The 2008 NATSISS found that 80% of mothers of Indigenous children aged 0-3 years did not drink during pregnancy, 16% drank less alcohol and only 3% drank the same amount or more alcohol during pregnancy .

 Within the health sector, there is a need for:

 Health improvements for the Aboriginal and Torres Strait Islander population will require the ongoing commitment by all Australian governments through the Council of Australian Governments (COAG) to 'closing the gap' in health and other disadvantages between Aboriginal and Torres Strait Islander peoples and other Australians.
 The COAG commitments to date are encouraging, but 'closing the gaps' in health and other disadvantages will take time.
 Strategies are needed that improve health services and the social and other factors that affect the health disadvantages faced by Aboriginal and Torres Strait Islander people.